 To find the car you’re looking for (your ‘Perfect Car’) you can choose to go one of four ways: manufacturer, preference (luxury, economical etc), car type or size, or budget (under £150 to over £500).
 From these it’s easy to follow the next drop down boxes until you find yourself with a pared-down list, whichever way you’ve arrived there.

-The site is a bit one-dimensional to look at but there is a reasonable amount of car leasing advice on there plus some general features, tips advice and surveys.
+The site also has a growing library of car leasing advice plus some general features, tips advice and surveys.

 They say: “Car people, not sales people”